MelbourneGenomics/cpipe/docs/troubleshooting.md

 chmod g+rwx -R cpipe
 ```
 However, if you're worried about users editing the pipeline
-contents, you can give only read and execute permissions for those directories (`chmod g+rx -R cpipe`), and then give write permissions
+contents, you can give only read and execute permissions for those directories, and then give write permissions
 only to the batches and designs directories:
 ```bash
 chmod g+rx -R cpipe